postgrespro/pg_probackup/Documentation.md

     -w
     --no-password
  Disables a password prompt.
-If the server requires password authentication and a password is not available by other means such as a [.pgpass](https://www.postgresql.org/docs/current/libpq-pgpass.html) file, the connection attempt will fail.
+If the server requires password authentication and a password is not available by other means such as a [.pgpass](https://www.postgresql.org/docs/current/libpq-pgpass.html) file or PGPASSWORD environment variable, the connection attempt will fail.
 This option can be useful in batch jobs and scripts where no user is present to enter a password.

     -W
     --password